Age of Empires (video game)

-Age of Empires (AoE) is a 1997 real-time strategy video game based on history, developed by Ensemble Studios and published by Microsoft, and the first game in the Age of Empires series.
+Age of Empires is a 1997 real-time strategy video game based on the ancient world, developed by Ensemble Studios and published by Microsoft, and the first game in the Age of Empires series.
 The game uses the Genie Engine, a 2D sprite-based game engine.
 The game allows the user to act as the leader of an ancient civilization by advancing it through four ages (the Stone, Tool, Bronze, and Iron Ages), gaining access to new and improved units with each advance.

 The game received positive reviews, and an expansion pack, titled The Rise of Rome, was released in 1998.
 The game is now generally regarded as one of the best video games ever made.
 Both the original Age of Empires and the expansion pack were later released as "The Gold Edition".
 The first sequel, Age of Empires II, was released in 1999.
 Age of Empires: Definitive Edition, a remastered version of the game, was released on February 20, 2018.

 Gameplay

 Age of Empires requires the player to develop a civilization from a handful of hunter-gatherers to an expansive Iron Age Empire.
-To assure victory, the player must gather resources in order to pay for new units, buildings and more advanced technology.
+To assure victory, the player must gather resources in order to pay for new units, buildings, and more advanced technology.
 Resources must be preserved, as no new resources become available as the game progresses; for example, trees that are cut down will not grow back.

 Twelve civilizations are available, each with individual sets of attributes, including a varying number of available technologies and units.
 Each civilization has technologies unique to them, so that no civilization possesses all the technologies possible within the game.

 A major component of the game is the advancement through four ages.
-These are the Stone Age (Mesolithic/Nomad/Paleolithic), the Tool Age (Neolithic/Chalcolithic), the Bronze Age and the Iron Age.
+These are the Stone Age (Mesolithic/Nomad/Paleolithic), the Tool Age (Neolithic/Chalcolithic), the Bronze Age, and the Iron Age.
 Advancement between ages is researched at the Town Center, and each advancement brings the player new technologies, weapons, and units.